 Plarr’s Lives of the Fellows is a biographical register of the fellows of the Royal College of Surgeons of England.
-With 5500 obituaries now available online, and more being added every month, it not only serves as a record of the evolution of surgery, but also an important archive for English social history.
+With over 6000 obituaries now available online, and more being added every month, it not only serves as a record of the evolution of surgery, but also an important archive for English social history.
 Victor Plarr (1863-1929), who was the college librarian from 1897 until his death, produced the first two printed volumes which were published after his death.

 The ninth printed volume of the Lives was published in 2005, taking the total number of printed biographies published to over 7600, covering all those fellows (FRCS) who were known to have died between 1844 and 2002.